virtual/100daysofcode/index.md

   - Testing text strings and media files
   - Interface can support variable-width strings
   - Lanugage is correct
-  - Product won't be misinterpretted
+  - Product won't be misinterpreted
   - Test it by someone who is native; are comfortable using computers in _their_ language; and comfortable with using similar products
 - Functional testing:
   - Do all program functions still work with different languages